 Whereas a consultant might give advice or an opinion about a project, an active collaborator provides essential services or components for a project.
-Whereas a consultant would not his/her home institution’s facilities to work with you, a subcontractor would need a lab or other specialized space to complete his/her work; or he/she may need to hire a graduate student or post-doc for the project.
-If a subcontract is proposed, please bear in mind that permission must be obtained from the collaborating institution’s authorizing official prior to submitting the proposal.
-In order to assist everyone involved in making this process easier, we have included a checklist of requirements that ORSP needs to ensure your proposal is complete:
+Whereas a consultant would not utilize his/her home institution’s facilities to work with you, a subcontractor would need a lab or other specialized space to complete his/her work or may need to hire a graduate student or post-doc for the project.
+A consultant provides services on a “work for hire” basis and all intellectual property or copyrightable rights are assigned to CUNY.

-The contact information of the collaborating PI’s grants office or ORSP counterpart.
+The contact information of the collaborating PI’s grants office or ORSP counterpart

-A budget and scope of work approved by the collaborator’s institution.
+A budget and scope of work approved by the collaborator’s institution

 Conversely, if you are going to be involved in a grant at another institution and will be using Queens College facilities, please contact ORSP as soon as possible.
-It is very likely that the institution submitting the primary proposal will want the same things from us that we would like from them.
+It is very likely that the institution submitting the primary proposal will want the same things from us that we would like from it.